MaxiL-projects/QIO-TravelingSalesman/README.md

-# Sample on how to solve the traveling salesman problem with quantum inspired optimization!
+# Sample on how to solve the traveling salesman problem with Azure quantum inspired optimization!